The EIB’s Economic Resilience Initiative

 The EU, working together

-The Economic Resilience Initiative forms part of the joined up EU response to the challenges posed by forced displacement and migration, and will be implemented in close cooperation with EU member states and other partners.
+The Economic Resilience Initiative forms part of the joined up EU response to the challenges posed by forced displacement and migration, and will be implemented in close cooperation with EU member states, the European Commission and other partners.

 What is the geographical scope of the Economic Resilience Initiative?